lean-delivery/ansible-role-jenkins/README.md

 - `jenkins2_ssh_keys_size` - ssh rsa key strength size
    default: `2048`

 Ssh generation able to you use these keys connect slave nodes.
-After generation, private key added to credentials, slave key fetched to ansible host..
+After generation, private key added to credentials, slave key fetched to ansible host.
 With lean_delivery.jenkins_slave role you can use something like this:

 ```yaml